CraftTweaker/CraftTweaker/readme.md

 - ZenScript is the custom scripting engine
 - MineTweaker3-API is the shared API for all MineTweaker versions
-- MineTweaker3-MC17-Main is the main MineTweaker implementation for Minecraft 1.7
+- MineTweaker3-MCXYZ-Main are the main MineTweaker implementations for Minecraft X.Y.Z
-- MineTweaker3-MC17-Mod-XXX are the mod support projects.
+- MineTweaker3-MCXYZ-Mod-XXX are the mod support projects.
 They are compiled and obfuscated independently and then assembled later

 ### Developing and running MineTweaker from source

+Configuration settings are stored in configuration.gradle .

+#### Make sure to configure your tools.jar directory!
+Nothing will compile without it.

-In order to run the project, you have to execute the setupDecompWorkspace in the MineTweaker3-MC17-Main project.
+In order to run the project, you have to execute the setupDecompWorkspace in the MineTweaker3-MCXYZ-Main project.
 It will prepare a running environment for you.
 After that, you can simply run minecraft with the runClient task on MineTweaker3-MC17-Main.
 It will run MineTweaker. (without its mod support libraries)

 Additionally, you will have to copy tools.jar from your JDK to the buildSrc/libs directory (if someone knows how to make a proper reference to it, please let me know).